Anivice/Sysdarft/doc/Sysdarft.md

-due to attempting to return from a subroutine after the stack pointer or activation record have been corrupted or incorrect computation of the destination address of a jump or subroutine call [@ComputerOrganization], or in this case, damaging the segment address resulting in incorrect computation of the next instruction location in memory.
+due to attempting to return from a subroutine after the stack pointer or activation record have been corrupted or incorrect computation of the destination address of a jump or subroutine call [@ComputerOrganization], or in this case, altering and possibly damaging the segment address resulting in incorrect computation of the next instruction location in memory.
 Therefore, `%CB` is usually not modified directly but rather changed indirectly through operations like a long call or long jump.